-This year, the ACM CWIC 2022 will hold the 6th Biennial conference.
+This year, the ACM CWIC 2023 will hold the 7th conference, moving from biannual to annual events.
 It is open to anyone interested in technology and computing, from researchers to students, enthusiasts, and professionals.
 The purpose of the research presentations is to share and stimulate innovative and creative solutions to challenging computing problems.

 CWIC welcomes four types of contributions: (click each for specific instructions)

 Presenting a paper, demo, poster or conducting a workshop is a great way to get feedback on work that has not yet been published.
 Papers, demos, posters and workshops will be an integral part of the conference, with sessions for interactive discussion between presenters and attendees for at least two days, plus a fast-forward presentation track where authors can orally present a brief summary of their work to all conference attendees.
 Note that, in order to maintain interactive and exciting paper,demo, workshop and poster presentations, we require at least one presenter per accepted paper, workshop, demo and poster to attend the conference.

 The best paper, best demonstration and the best poster presentation will be selected by a jury at the conference.
 Submissions are open to anyone interested in computing and technology— researchers, students, hobbyists, professionals, or anyone else.
 The judging criteria are novelty, sophistication and elaboration, relevance of the topic, and aesthetics.
 The final score will be the combination of the expert judges’ score plus the audience scores.
 The winning teams will be given the best paper, demo or poster certificates.

 Submission deadline for abstracts for posters, demos, and papers is Friday, February 3, 2023 (11:59 PM EST).

 Full submission deadline: Sunday, February 19, 2023 (11:59 PM EST).

 See specific instructions for each submission by clicking the types in the bullet list above.